richardschoen/howtostuff/installgitbucketonibmi.md

 java -jar gitbucket.war  --port-10001
 ```

-## Wait a few minutes and try to access the Gitbucket URL from your IBM i
+## Wait a few minutes and try to access the GitBucket URL from your IBM i
 ```http://[hostname]:8080/```   User/pass: root/root

 Or altrenate port